MikeAvgeros/bay-leaf-jobs/README.md

     -   VS Code was my IDE of choice for writing the HTML, CSS and JavaScript code.

 2. [Google Fonts](https://fonts.google.com/)
-    -   Google Fonts was used to import my fonts of choice into CSS for use throughout the game.
+    -   Google Fonts was used to import my fonts of choice into CSS for use throughout the website.

 3. [Font Awesome](https://fontawesome.com/)
-    -   Font Awesome was used to add icons to the game for aesthetic and UX purposes.
+    -   Font Awesome was used to add icons to the website for aesthetic and UX purposes.

 4. [Git](https://git-scm.com/)
     -   Git was used to help me manage and keep track of my source code history.